 Each degree program, or track, has specific requirements.
 The curricular and experiential structure of each track was designed by experts in the field, as well as leaders from local businesses, NGOs and government organizations.
 Thus, you will be exposed to the theory and skills those experts felt were relevant and necessary to your development and professional success.
 There are a few mandatory courses in each track, as well as options for electives.
 The electives will reflect personal and professional interests and should be selected wisely.
 If you have a strong proficiency in a topic covered in a mandatory course (e.g. GIS), then you may be waived from the requirement with the approval of your Academic Advisor.
 For sample curricula and options for electives, please go here: http://mps.rsmas.miami.edu/degree-program/, and click on your preferred degree program.

 How do I apply?

-You must submit the following before the deadline: an application form (online through CollegeNet), a $65 application fee (check made out to: Rosenstiel School for Marine and Atmospheric Science), official transcripts, a personal statement, your GRE scores, and 3 letters of recommendation.
+You must submit the following before the deadline: an application form (online through CollegeNet), a $65 application fee (check made out to: Rosenstiel School of Marine and Atmospheric Science), official transcripts, a personal statement, your official GRE scores, and 3 letters of recommendation.
 We do not require GRE subject tests.
 You can start this process by using this link: http://mps.rsmas.miami.edu/apply/

 My application has been submitted, and I am waiting to hear back.
 When will I know if I’ve been accepted?